cardano-foundation/CIPs/CIP-0035/README.md

 - The implemented behaviour does not match the specification; or
 - The specified behaviour is clearly wrong (in the judgement of relevant experts)

-In this case the fix may be submitted directly to the `plutus` repository and is not required to go through the CIP process.
+In this case the fix may be submitted directly to the `plutus` repository and is NOT required to go through the CIP process.
-It must still be released as appropriate, for example, if a bug fix changes behaviour, it will have to wait for a new Plutus Core language version.
+It must still be released as appropriate.
+For example, if a bug fix changes behaviour, it will have to wait for a new Plutus Core language version.

-### Releasing changes
+### Implementing and releasing changes

+This CIP does not cover the process of implementing changes.
+As usual, the CIP process covers the design phase, and it is up to the implementor to ensure that their proposal is implemented, which may require additional work to meet the requirements of the maintainers of the Cardano code repositories (testing, implementation quality, approach), and so on.

 Changes can be released after their CIPs have reached Active status.
 Different changes will require different releases as described in "Types of release".

-This CIP does not cover the process of incorporating features into an actual release of Cardano.
+This CIP does not cover the process by which changes are actually incorporated into releases after having been implemented.
-Inclusion in a release is an implementation matter and is out of scope for the CIP process.
-It is up to the implementor to make sure that their changes are accepted into the relevant code repositories.

-In particular, there is NO assumption that a feature which requires a particular release will be implemented and included in the next such release.
+In particular, there is NO assumption that a feature which requires a particular release will be included in the next such release, even after it has been implemented.

 ### Plutus Core CIP registry